drvinceknight/Year_3_game_theory_course/Lesson_Plans/Lesson_07.md

-# OR 3: Lesson Plan Lecture 7
+# OR 3: Lesson Plan Lecture 8
-## Mixed strategy Nash Equilibria
+## Extensive form games and backwards induction

 ### Aims of lecture

 At the end of this lecture students will be to:

-- Define mixed strategy Nash equilibria;
-- Obtain Nash equilibria in pure strategy.
+- Describe properties of a game tree;
+- Make connections between normal form games and extensive form games;
+- Describe sequential rationality and backward induction;
+- Use the above to identify equilibrium.

 ### Timeline

 #### Before the lecture

-- Invite students to watch [this video](http://youtu.be/poYucyX7-gE).
-- Invite students to play random 1 shot games online.
+- Invite students to play some online games (with variable amounts)

 #### During the lecture